staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * You can set the variable type as [secret type](/docs/sending-requests/variables/#variable-types) in global and environment variables.
 This enables you to mask sensitive data in the initial and current values.
 Collaborators with access to the workspace can [view a secret type variable's values](/docs/sending-requests/variables/#viewing-and-changing-secret-variable-values).
 Also, collaborators with additional permissions can [change the variable type](/docs/sending-requests/variables/#changing-from-secret-to-default-variable-type), unmasking it for collaborators.

+### Web and desktop limitations

+Some Postman Vault features require the Postman desktop app or the Postman web app.

+The following features require the Postman desktop app:

+* **Open Postman Vault from public workspaces** - You must use the Postman desktop app to open your Postman Vault from a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/), and reference vault secrets in a public workspace.
+If you're using the Postman web app, you must add new vault secrets to your Postman vault if you're opening it from a public workspace.

+* **Use vault secrets between teams** - You must use the Postman desktop app to use your vault secrets in another team.
+If you're using the Postman web app, you must add new vault secrets to your Postman Vault when you [switch, join, or leave teams](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/). <!-- TBD -->

+The following features require the Postman web app:

+* **Preserve vault secrets after signing out of Postman** - You must use the Postman web app to preserve your encrypted vault secrets after signing out of Postman.
+If you're using the Postman desktop app, vault secrets will be deleted from your Postman Vault after signing out of Postman, and you must add new vault secrets when you sign in to Postman with the desktop app.

+    > If you're using the Postman web app with Safari as your web browser, it deletes vault secrets from your local instance of Postman after seven days of inactivity.
+You must use a different web browser if you want your vault secrets available for more than seven days without inactivity.
+Learn more about the [browser requirements](/docs/getting-started/installation/installation-and-updates/#browser-requirements) for the Postman web app.

 ## Access your Postman Vault

 To access your Postman Vault, open a workspace then select <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-postman-vault.jpg#icon" width="14px"> **Vault** from the Postman footer.
 You can also use **Control+Shift+V** or **Ctrl+Shift+V** to access your Postman Vault.